leeqwind/PESignAnalyzer/README.md

 # PESignAnalyzer

 This program is used to get signature information from PE files which signed by a/some embedded code signature certificate(s).
 Supporting multi-signed &amp; cert-chain.
-Runned on Windows 7+ OS.
+Runned on Windows Vista+ OS platform.

 This code uses CryptoAPI to parse the signature and certificate data from specified file, including .exe, .cat(catalog file), .dll, .sys, etc.